plewto/Pigiron/README.md

 # Pigiron README

-Pigiron is a fully configurable MIDI routing utility with integrated MIDI file player and comprehensive OSC interface.
-It provides a series of *Operators* which may be freely linked to form a *MIDI process tree*.
-Each Operator may have any number of MIDI inputs and outputs.
-Currently the following Operator types are available:
+Pigiron is a fully configurable MIDI routing utility written in Go.
+It includes a MIDI file player and has a comprehensive OSC interface.

+The primary Pigiron object is called an **Operator**.
+Each Operator has zero or more MIDI inputs and zero or more MIDI outputs.
+When an Operator receives a MIDI message, it determines if the message should be forwarded to it's outputs.
+An Operator may also modify the message prior to re-sending it.

+## Operator Types

+The following Operators are currently available:

 - MIDIInput - wrapper for MIDI input device.
 - MIDIOutput - wrapper for MIDI output device.